Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Introduction

+As we show further below in Sect.~\ref {sec:results_for_one_dimensional_system} for one-dimensional systems, these two approaches lead to different small-radius stochastic action Lagrangians.
+Importantly, in both cases the diffusivity tensor associated with the underlying stochastic dynamics needs to be known to even construct the tube.

+This severely limits the experimental relevance of these sojourn probabilities, as in an experimental system it is natural to consider a constant-radius tube with respect to the Euclidean metric of the ambient space (and knowledge of the diffusivity profile might not even be available).
+Indeed, the recent experimental measurement of the OM stochastic action for additive noise employed constant-radius tubes \cite{gladrow_experimental_2021}.

+Hitherto no theory existed for the sojourn probability of a constant-radius scenario for multiplicative noise.

 We here fill this gap, by providing a comprehensive theory of tube probabilities for diffusive dynamics with state-dependent diffusivity.
-We achieve this by establishing an expression for the sojourn probability for tubes with small-but-finite radius, which may vary along the reference path.
-The central quantity in our theory is the exit rate at which trajectories first leave the tube, and we present a series expansion of this exit rate in powers of the time-dependent tube radius.
+We achieve this by establishing an expression for the sojourn probability for tubes with small-but-finite radius, which may vary along the reference path, as illustrated in Fig.~\ref{fig:tubular_ensemble}.
+The central quantity in our theory is the exit rate at which trajectories first leave the tube, which can be interpreted as a generalization of the stochastic action Lagrangian.
+We present a series expansion of this exit rate in powers of the time-dependent tube radius.
+This power series generalizes a previous result for the tubular exit rate for additive noise \cite{kappler_stochastic_2020}, to which it reduces if the diffusion tensor of the stochastic dynamics is state-independent and isotropic, and if additionally the tube radius is independent of time.

 Our theory for finite-radius tubes leads to a physical picture as to why the definition of ratios of path probabilities is not straightforward for state-dependent diffusivity.
-Namely, because Langevin dynamics is at short length- and time scales dominated by the noise, as compared to the drift, for state-dependent diffusivity a path experiencing an, on average, larger diffusivity will always be infinitely more unlikely as compared to a path experiencing a lower average diffusivity.
-Limiting ratios of tube probabilities are therefore in general either zero or diverge, and finite nonzero limiting ratios for a pair of paths are only obtained if the tube radius is fine-tuned during the limiting procedure, in such a way that the dominating short-time noise contributions cancel.
+Namely, because diffusive stochastic dynamics with a full-rank diffusivity tensor is at short length- and time scales dominated by the random noise, as compared to the drift, the sojourn probability is for asymptotically small radius dominated by the diffusivity \cite{kappler_stochastic_2020}.
+For additive noise this dominant term leads to a path-independent factor in the sojourn probability, and so is irrelevant for ratios of path probabilities \cite{kappler_stochastic_2020}.
+However, this is not the case for state-dependent diffusivity, and is the reason why limiting ratios of tube probabilities are in general either zero or divergent.
+As we discuss further below, finite limiting ratios of sojourn probabilities are only obtained if the tube radius is fine-tuned in such a way that the dominating short-time noise contributions cancel.